"My zeal has consumed me,

 At the other end of the spectrum, many evangelical churches have dug in their heels with "meaty, expositional teaching" of the Bible.
 In doing so, however, some have become so "meaty" as to fail to communicate effectively the big picture of what the Bible is all about, or to make God's Word applicable to the believer's life.

 Adding to the confusion of ministry and teaching focus for churches today is the impact of the Church Growth Movement.
 Though some church plants have found these strategies successful, many well-intentioned pastors have been left confused and frustrated, especially those in smaller churches which are desperately in need of greater numbers.
 They have attempted to implement church growth principles, only to find themselves with little or no growth and a lot of division within the church.
 It is no wonder that over 1,400 pastors leave the ministry every month.

 A clear and effective biblically based plan is necessary to provide all its members with a personal knowledge of God and a practical understanding of His Word.
 A comprehensive, church-wide ministry is needed that centers around the Word of God and is taught at all educational levels of the church on a repeating cycle.
-The basic model is taken from Calvary Chapel of Costa Mesa, under the leadership of Pastor Chuck Smith who, from the beginning, has taught through the Bible every couple of years.
+The basic model is taken from Calvary Chapel of Costa Mesa, under the leadership of the late Pastor Chuck Smith who, from the beginning, has taught through the Bible every couple of years.

 It is felt, however, that this plan can be easily adopted to fit just about any church ministry, large or small.
 For this reason, Walk with the Word may be implemented by any church without prior permission.
 As God's Word is freely given to us, so Walk with the Word is freely given to others.
 For it is our earnest desire that every believer who seeks to worship God "in spirit and in truth" will be able to say earnestly from the heart…